 The Maryland Department of Transportation Maryland Transit Administration (MDOT MTA) Statewide Transit Innovation Grant is a competitive grant program with the goal of supporting local efforts to improve transit reliability, improving access and connections to activity centers, and improving transit mobility options.
-The program seeks to fund cost-effective public transportation projects that reduce delays for people and goods and improve connectivity between regional and economic population centers.
+The program seeks to fund cost-effective public transportation projects that reduce delays for people and improve connectivity between regional and economic population centers.
 Projects may incorporate bus, rail, or other transit modes.

-Governor Larry Hogan has committed $2 million in state funds across fiscal years (FY) 2019 and 2020, with up to $500,000 available for applicants in FY 2019 and the remaining $1.5 million available for applicants in FY 2020.
+Governor Larry Hogan has committed $2 million in state funds across fiscal years (FY) 2019 and 2020, with up to $500,000 available for applicants in FY 2019 and $1.5 million available for applicants in FY 2020.
 A local match will be required.
 MDOT MTA will administer the Statewide Transit Innovation Grant.

 Who Can Apply